hashicorp/terraform-provider-azurerm/website/docs/r/search_service.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Search Service.

+* `cmk_enforcement_compliance` - Describes whether the Search Service is `compliant` or not with respect to having non customer encrypted resources.
+If a Search Service has more than one non customer encrypted resource and the `cmk_enforcement_enabled` field is set to `true` the Search Service will be marked as `nonCompliant`.

 * `primary_key` - The Primary Key used for Search Service Administration.